Equity Release in Norfolk

 It is important to understand that with equity release in Norfolk, unlike with a normal mortgage, you will not be required to pay back money in monthly repayments.

 However, the compound interest on the loan amount that you have taken does compound over the year.
-Lots of people choose to pay off this compound interest in the form of monthly repayments, to ease the end of year bill.
+Lots of people choose to pay off this compound interest in the form of monthly repayments, to ease the end-of-year bill.

 It is also important to understand that the equity release loan, along with any remaining interest will not need to be paid off until you pass away, or until you move into long term care such as a care home.